alexbrault/Pathfinder2EOversights/README.md

 ---
 * `p.307` in "Charm", `p.308` in "Paralyze", and `p.309` in "Dominate".
 All three short-text versions of these spells reference targeting a "humanoid", but the full spell descriptions don't specify that the target needs to be humanoid.
 * `p.312` Table 3-11: Based on the text for primal spellcasting on page 130, should the Druid have **5** cantrips at all levels instead of the currently listed **4**?
+* `p.327` in Crusade: "You issue a divine mandage to the targets. **you** pronounce...".
+Should be capitalized?
+Or is thiere even a word missing?
 * `p.334` in Eclipse Burst: **Critical Failure** isn't bolded.
 * `p.343` in Harm spell: "You disperse **positive** energy in a 30-foot emanation".
 Should be **negative** energy.
+* `p.349` in Magic Aura spell: "A caster using detect magic or **study aura**...".
+This cantrip doesn't exist.
+* `p.356` in Pest Form: "You transform into **a** the battle form of a Tiny animal".
+The extra "a" should be deleted.
 * `p.368` in Shadow Siphon: "instead take only half as much damage**.** but...".
 The period should be a comma.
 * `p.370` in Sound Burst: Critical Failure says stunned 1 for 1 minute.
 This sounds like an oddly long time.
 * `p.397` in Splash of Art: "**Sluggish** 1 for 1 round".
 What's the Sluggish condition?
 Is this meant to be the **Clumsy** condition?